yixiao1/CILv2_multiview/README.md

 -------------------------------------------------------------
 ### Training & performing offline evaluation on new trained CIL++ models

 * You need to define a configuration file for training.
-Please refer to [this file](https://github.com/yixiao1/CILv2_multiview/blob/main/configs/CILv2/CILv2_3cam_smalltest.yaml) in `configs` folder as example
+Please refer to [this file](https://github.com/yixiao1/CILv2_multiview/blob/main/configs/CILv2/CILv2_3cam_smalltest.yaml) in `configs` folder as an example

 * Run the main.py file: